Introduction to Token Negotiation

 - Filter based negotiation, which uses a filter to find a token.

-- Attestation based negotiation, by which a website provides an attestation signed by a token issuer's trust key, showing that the token is intended to be usable on that website;
+- Capability based negotiation, by which a website provides an attestation signed by a token issuer's trust key, showing that the token is intended to be usable on that website;

 - Expectation based negotiation, by which a token declares being able to do certain things (e.g. let the website receives 1ETH in payment).